randyrektor/DaVinci-Gate/README.md

 - Small crossfades for smooth transitions

 ## Known Limitations

+- **Frame Rate Issues with Regular Clips**: Regular clips with different frame rates (e.g., 52fps vs 29.97fps) may experience sync issues and phasiness. **Always use compound clips for frame-accurate results.**

 - **Single Source Track Processing**: The script currently processes one source track at a time.
 For multiple source tracks, you need to process them separately and combine results manually.